West Bend Community Memorial Library History

 It wasn’t until 1967 that the library was moved into a building of its own.
 This building was a smaller version of the one we have now, located on 630 Poplar Street.
 Since its construction, extensive renovations have been made, nearly tripling the size of the existing library.
 Nonetheless, one can still see remnants of the old building within the new one.
 For example, the east side of the first floor, where the ceilings are lower than the rest of the building, was part of the old library before the expansion.

 The aforementioned expansion began with a capital campaign in the 1990’s to increase the library’s size.
 In 1996, official plans for the new library were made, and three years later, construction began.
 The West Bend Community Memorial Library as we know it today was opened to the public in early 2000.
 Since then, smaller renovations have been made.
 For example, in 2014, the park in the back of the library was constructed; in 2016, new carpeting and furniture were added; and in 2018, the water feature was added to the library’s park.
-There are exciting plans for the future of the library as well, with a recreation center for the library basement in the works.
+There are exciting plans for the future of the library as well, with a recreation center for the library basement.

 Naturally, the library we have today is very different from when it started.
 After all, the organization began with only 80 books in the back room of a drugstore.
 Today, it has over 175,000 books, as well as its own building, which spans 62,000 square feet.
 Moreover, it is connected through the Monarch Library System to other libraries nearby, allowing for patrons to have access to even more books, programs, and resources.